 Come along to Abbey if you want to enjoy yourself and have fun!
 There’s nothing boring about the Abbey!

-Kafia has been a volunteer receptionist at Abbey since Feb 2017 – covering the phones, being the first point of contact for people who visit the centre, organising room bookings, liaising with our tutors and users, overseeing activities taking place and basically doing a bit of everything!
+Kafia is another valuable member of our staff team who originally started with us as a volunteer.
+Her volunteer role involved covering the phones, being the first point of contact for people who visit the centre, organising room bookings, liaising with our tutors and users, overseeing activities taking place and basically doing a bit of everything!

 ‘I found out about the volunteering opportunities at Abbey at a volunteer fair.
 I was looking for something with a specific benefit to my skills in terms of going back into employment – I had been out of work for a while for various reasons.
 Beforehand I’d always worked in customer services so the Reception role at Abbey seemed perfect for refreshing and keeping up my skills.
 I’m good with people but I need to keep practising other stuff like computer skills so they don’t fall by the wayside.
-I think that when I am able to start looking for jobs again, my experience here will definitely make me feel ready for it.
+My voluntary experience here made me feel ready to take on a paid role.

 I like that the role involves building rapport with different people from different backgrounds, whether that’s someone from the local authority or a partner organisation, or an older person who comes in to one of our activities.
 My favourite element of the role is doing call-rounds – encouraging older people to come along to our trips and events.
 Some of them might not have had a call for a while but when you start chatting they get comfortable with you, you can hear it in their voice.
 Older people can lose confidence if they spend a lot of time alone so it’s lovely to do that for them.
 I was a dementia companion volunteer for 2 and a half years prior to this and I think it’s so important to engage elderly people and help them stay physically and mentally active.

 I really like it here because it’s such a friendly and warm environment.
 It’s like a little family – you see people regularly and they’re such a diverse group of people, and that’s really important.’